MarcMachaczek/FractonNQS/README.md

 ## Set-up

 A python $\geq3.10$ installation is required.
 Further, a Linux based OS is strongly recommended (due to Jax restrcitions).
-After cloning the repository, a new virtual environment "venv" can be created with the command:
+After cloning the repository, a new virtual environment 'venv' can be created with the command:

+'python -m venv <directory>'

+Typically, it is easiest to choose '<directory>'='venv', which creates the 'venv' virtual environment into a newly created 'venv' folder in the current working directory.
+Then, activate the virtual environment using

+'source myvenv/bin/activate'

 ## Getting started